Package Leaflet: Information for the User

 Your doctor may want to see you more often and perform some tests if you have any of these problems.

-Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhoea after taking Ixia Plus.
+Talk to your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Ixia Plus.
 Your doctor will decide whether to continue treatment.
 Do not stop taking Ixia Plus on your own.

-Ixia Plus may cause an increase in lipid and uric acid levels in the blood.
-Your doctor will probably want to perform blood tests from time to time to monitor these possible changes.
+Ixia Plus may cause an increase in blood lipid and uric acid levels (which can cause gout - painful swelling of the joints).
+Your doctor will likely want to perform a blood test from time to time to monitor these possible changes.

-If you are to have tests of parathyroid function, stop taking Ixia Plus before the tests are done.
+If you are going to have parathyroid function tests, you should stop taking Ixia Plus before these tests are performed.

-It is reported to athletes that this medicine contains a component that may establish a positive analytical result for doping control.
+Athletes are informed that this medicine contains a component (hydrochlorothiazide) that may result in a positive doping control test result.

-Inform your doctor if you are pregnant or think you may be pregnant.
-Ixia Plus is not recommended for use at the start of pregnancy, and it should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken during this period (see Pregnancy section).
+You must inform your doctor if you are pregnant or think you might be pregnant.
+Ixia Plus is not recommended during pregnancy, and it must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken during this period (see section Pregnancy).

 Children and adolescents

-Ixia Plus is not recommended for children and adolescents under 18 years.
+Ixia Plus is not recommended for children and adolescents under 18 years of age.

 If you are taking an angiotensin-converting enzyme inhibitor (ACE inhibitor) or aliskiren (see also the information under the headings “Do not take Ixia Plus” and “Warnings and precautions”).